Materials and inputs in organics

 Request a list of current, OTCO-approved materials

 OTCO is able to provide assistance regarding approved materials for crop, livestock and processing/handling operations.
 Please note, we’re only able to provide listings for product types and not particular brands.
-Please contact the appropriate hotline for additional info.
+Please contact your client service team for additional info.

 Oregon Tilth re-reviews all materials/inputs intended for use in a NOP certified product every five years.
 As such, we may periodically request that you submit updated documentation to assist us in verifying the continued compliance of the materials you use.